geraintpalmer/SAS-R/Lesson_Plans/Week_07.md

 At the end of this lecture students will be:

-- Familiar with Sage: basic algebra, series, and plots.
+- Familiar with calculus in Sage: limits, differentiation and integration

 ### Timeline

-#### Lab 1

-Class test on first 5 weeks.

-#### Lab 2
+#### Lab sheet

-This lab session will cover some basic Sage

-- Basic algebra (solving equations, mainpulating expressions, etc...)
+- Limits
-- Manipulating series
+- Differentiation
-- Plots
+- Integration

 #### Lecture

 - 0 - 5 mins: Recap
-- 5 - 15 mins: Brief feedback on class test and description of Sage
+- 5 - 15 mins: Solution to lab sheet
-- 15 - 35 mins: Solution of class test
+- 15 - 35 mins: Overview of Sage function
 - 35 - 45 mins: Questions?
 - 45 - 50 mins: Introduction to next week